top of page

 a living organism

-that acts in the world.
+that radiates into the world.

 Those who already know what they love